JJWallis/bloggr-landing-page/README.md

 </div>
 ```

-When I first started creating the HTML markup for this project, I really struggled with creating a layout that accomodated both the mobile and desktop navigation layout.
-However, having researched multiple solutions via the Front End Mentor platform, I realsied that it was perfectly ok to create an entirely separate section of markup for the mobile layout, which would ultimately be rendered invisible at wider viewports.
+I originally struggled with writing the HTML markup that accomodated for both the mobile and desktop navigation designs.
+However, upon further research I realsied that it was perfectly ok to create an entirely separate section of markup for the mobile layout, which would ultimately be rendered invisible at wider viewports.
 I was also able to make use of the BEM naming convention to help differentiate between both sections of markup within the header, while styling them in a related manner within my stylesheets.

 ```css
 .header {